Chibuzor2022/JavaScript--Project-2/README.md

-This is a JavaScript Project as part of a training program.Javascrit, HTML, and CSS were used in the project.
-Three main areas were covered in the project, namely; String Manipulation Functions, Array Functions, and Mathematical Functions.
+This is a JavaScript Project as part of a training program.
+Javascript, HTML, and CSS were used in the project.
+The project covered three main areas: String Manipulation Functions, Array Functions, and Mathematical Functions.
+On the HTML page, there are alert buttons that users can use to test the functionality of the work done.